TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-dashboard/data-storage-configuration.md

 ---

 As well as SQL platform support, we have introduced 4 separate data storage layers.
 You can configure each layer separately to use one of our supported database platforms, or use a single platform for all layers.
 The data storage layers are as follows:
-1. *Main*: Storage for Tyk configurations, including: APIs, Policies, Users, User Groups.
+1. *Main*: Storage for Tyk configurations, including: APIs, Policies, Users and User Groups.
 2. *Aggregate Analytics*: Used for displaying all charts and analytics in Dashboard.
 3. *Logs*: Used to display raw analytics when detailed logging is available.
 This includes: request, response logs etc. that is available from the Tyk Dashboard log browser page.
 4. *Uptime* Used to store uptime test analytics.